What’s holding you back? You’ve been wondering all day or even weeks.

 When that happens, I’m fidgeting all the more.
 Aside from making unnecessary movement, I’ve learned the art of befriending people by writing letters that I think too much to say the right words–pleasing, inquiring, and encouraging.

 For a simple question, I try to go straight to the point.
 This is what I do for companies or organizations; nonetheless, I don’t forget expressing my gratitude for the time spared and devoted to answer my queries which may or may not happen at all.

 Even if you didn’t receive any response, not even an auto reply, just by practicing the art of gratitude–being thankful–is more than enough.

 It makes me feel good inside like I’ve done a good job in making happiness a reality for someone.

 Don’t forget to say those kind words because this can be just one of the few salad days of a person or even become an omen of the first of many happy moments to come.
 Words of gratification never fail to uplift a downtrodden heart.

-How about you, do you still have that question as a draft or it’s been taking you so long that your longing for an answer just past into oblivion?
+How about you? do you still have that question as a draft or it’s been taking you so long that your longing for an answer that have past into oblivion?